shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 ## Opportunity of Attack

-When a creature uses its movement to move out of melee range of another hostile creature, the hostile creature may use its reaction to make a melee weapon attack against the moving creature.
-This reaction may only be taken against a creature that has made an attack against the reacting creature within the last 2 rounds, or against a creature that the reacting creature has made an attack against within the last 2 rounds, or if the reacting creature has not made any melee attacks nor been the target of any melee attacks for the last 2 rounds.
-The reacting creature must also be conscious and not prone.
+When a hostile creature uses its movement to move out of your melee range, you may use your reaction to make a melee weapon attack against the moving creature.
+This reaction may only be taken against a creature that you have attacked since the beginning of your last turn, or a creature that has attacked you since the beginning of your last turn.
+You can still take this reaction if you have not made any melee attacks nor been the target of any melee attacks since the beginning of your last turn.

 When a creature fumbles an attack roll within your melee range, you can use your reaction to make a melee weapon attack against the fumbling creature.
-You must be conscious and not prone.

-## Initiative

-Any player can declare they’re rolling for initiative at any time, in addition to the dm.

-Initiative is automatically rolled when a creature deals damage to another without killing it.

-Initiative doesn’t stop once all monsters are dead.
-Initiative only stops when all players agree to stop initiative.

 ## Attacking